 What Insurance Policies Do I Need As a Business Owner?

 Although you may not require all these policies as a business owner, it’s best to research how they protect your business and its property from various claims.
-Some of the main commercial insurance policies are commercial auto insurance, errors and omission insurance, commercial umbrella insurance, workers’ compensation insurance, and commercial flood insurance.
+Some of the main commercial insurance policies are commercial auto insurance, errors and omission insurance, commercial umbrella insurance, and workers’ compensation insurance.